MathewSachin/Captura/docs/Acknowledgements.md

 If you become a regular contributor to Captura, you may request for the Resharper license.

 ### Crowdin
-Great thaks to [Crowdin](https://crowdin.com/) for providing open-source license.
+Great thanks to [Crowdin](https://crowdin.com/) for providing open-source license.
 The translation for Captura is done on Crowdin.
 Also, thanks to everyone who contributed the translations.